Versapay: History

 January 2017, Versapay received shareholder approval for the sale of its Merchant Services division for proceeds up to $11,000,000.
-As part of this transition, BluePay (the purchaser) has acquired the Montreal office and its staff (except for Patrick MacDonald who has been in the President position with the company since 2007) and all related agents, associations and processing partner relationships related to the merchant services business.
-The transaction was successfully completed on February 1, 2017.
+As part of this transition, BluePay (the purchaser) acquired the Montreal office and its staff (except for Patrick MacDonald who has been President of the company since 2007) and all related agents, associations and processing partner relationships related to the merchant services business.
+The transaction was completed on February 1, 2017.
+On April 18, 2022, Versapay completed its acquisition of U.S.-based fintech company DadeSystems, a long-term technology partner of Versapay.